 Four main legal duties of board members Duty to act in good faith and for proper purposes 2.
 Duty to act with reasonable care, skill and diligence 3.
-Duty not to dishonestly use position or information 4.
-Duty to avoid conflicts of interest
+Duty not to improperly use position or information 4.
+Duty to disclose and manage conflicts of interest